You have just been diagnosed with celiac disease. Now what?!

 Family members should be tested once someone is diagnosed with celiac disease.
 One in 22 first degree relatives will have celiac, one in 39 second degree relatives and 1 in 56 non symptomatic patients.
 Your family members are at higher risk because you are all related. * first degree relative is immediate family: children, parents, siblings. ** second degree relatives: grandparents, cousins, aunts and uncles.
 From my personal experience: I have seen families with all 3 of the kids having celiac but not the parents.
 I have seen one parent with celiac and all 7 of the children have celiac.
 I have celiac, my husband is gluten intolerant and 3 of our kids have celiac and one is gluten intolerant. http://www.uchospitals.edu/pdf/uch_007937.pdf

 Just because a family member tests negative, doesn’t mean they are in the clear.
 It can become active at any time in their life.
 Research studies have shown that many family members who tested negative the first time being tested, had active celiac 3 years later.
 Their recommendation was to test periodically, especially if you suspect any symptoms.

-*** I am a Branch Manager of a GIG group; what I have written here is my opinion and not necessarily the opinion of the Gluten Intolerance Group.
+*** I am a Branch Manager of a GIG group; what I have written here is my opinion and not related to as well as, not necessarily the opinion of the Gluten Intolerance Group.